lawrence-tin/kami-/README.md

 Notes
 - Ensure all necessary data for the airplanes (ID, passenger assumptions) are provided during input.
 - Responses from the API will include calculated fuel consumption per minute and maximum flight duration.

+This is a summary of the project.
+For detailed documentation, refer to "source" directory